 Document Destruction

-The Document Retention and Destruction Policy identifies the record retention responsibilities of staff, volunteers, members of the board of directors, and outsiders for maintaining and documenting the storage and destruction of the organization’s documents and records.
+This Document Retention and Destruction Policy identifies the record retention responsibilities of staff, volunteers, members of the board of directors, and outsiders for maintaining and documenting the storage and destruction of the organization’s documents and records.

 The organization’s staff, volunteers, members of the board of directors, committee members and outsiders (independent contractors via agreements with them) are required to honor the following rules:

 a.
-Paper or electronic documents indicated under the terms for retention in the following section will be transferred and maintained by AIM for Seva Executive director and Bookkeeper.
+Paper or electronic documents indicated under the terms for retention in the following section must be transferred to and maintained by AIM for Seva’s Executive Director and Bookkeeper.

 b.
-All other paper documents will be destroyed after three years.
+All other paper documents should be destroyed after three years.

 c.
 All other electronic documents will be deleted from all individual computers, data bases, networks, and back-up storage after one year.